eduardocsilva/data-science/README.md

 ### 1.1.
 Book Recommendation System

-Two Book Recommendation Systems, the first one based on the Cosine Simmilarity between books and the second one through collaborative filtering (still in development).
+This project includes two Book Recommendation Systems, the first one based on the Cosine Similarity between each book's content and characteristics, and the second one through collaborative filtering, a technique which, unlike the former, needs users to give ratings to the books they read, indicating if they liked it or not.

-**Keywords:** Machine Learning, Clustering, Cosine Simmilarity, Collaborative Filtering.
+**Keywords:** Machine Learning, Market Segmentation, Cosine Similarity, Collaborative Filtering.

-**Technologies:** Python, Jupyter, Pandas, etc.
+**Technologies:** Python, Jupyter, Scikit-learn, Pandas, etc.

 ---